ziapeltagames/six-winters/docs/RULES.md

 ## Unlock New Threat Obstacles

-For each threat track, unlock obstacle cards with at least one of the related threat icons that have a difficulty less than or equal to the threat level.
+For each threat track, unlock obstacle cards with **one or more** related threat icons that have a difficulty less than or equal to the threat level.
+As with [**creating the starting obstacle decks**](#assemble-starting-obstacle-decks), any matching threat icon counts!
 Place the unlocked obstacled cards in the region discard pile matching the region symbol of each obstacle.

 `As the threat levels increase, more difficult obstacles related to that resource are unlocked.`